langurmonkey/website-source/content/blog/2021/upgrade-ssh-key.md

 ## Generating an Ed25519 key

-First, you way want to check what keys are actually installed on your computer:
+First, you may want to check the SSH keys you already have.
+Fire up a terminal and type this:

 ```bash
 for key in ~/.ssh/id_*; do ssh-keygen -l -f "${key}"; done | uniq
 ```

-If you found out that you already have an Ed25519 key, then you are done.
+If you are already using an Ed25519 key, then you are done.
 Otherwise, read on.

-Fire up a terminal and generate the key with `ssh-keygen`:
+Now, let's generate the key with `ssh-keygen`:

 ```bash
 ssh-keygen -t ed25519 -C "your@email.com"